miro-jelaska/ComputerNetworkAlgorithms/README.md

 * Graphs and shortest path algorithms
 * Polynomials and CRC algorithm

+Have some questions or want to give a feedback?
+You can send me a <a href="mailto:mjelaska.public@gmail.com">an email ✉️</a>

+**NOTE:** Do you like it?
+Show it by giving a ⭐️. 🚀

 ## Graphs and shortest path algorithms
 It comprises of following data structures: